Nashville Pedestrian Accidents

 Pedestrian Safety Tips

-- Try to avoid crossing streets with multiple lanes running in each direction, as 62% of all pedestrian fatalities occur on city streets of four or more lanes.
+- Try to avoid crossing busy streets that have multiple lanes running in each direction

-- Keep your eyes and ears open; don’t wear headphones or earbuds when walking
+- Don’t wear headphones or earbuds while walking

 - Don’t text and walk

-- Wear bright clothing, especially at dawn, dusk, or after dark
+- Wear bright clothing, especially if you’re walking or running at dawn, dusk, or at night

-However, if you or a family member has been injured in a pedestrian accident, don’t hesitate to call us at 615.256.6666 or contact us for a free, no obligation consultation.
-We will fight to get
+At Raybin & Weissman, we offer a free, no obligation consultation.
+If you or a loved one has been injured in a pedestrian accident, don’t hesitate to contact us online or call us at 615.256.6666.
+We will fight to get you the justice you deserve!